How to Apply/Distance Track

 - www.medicare.gov (search hospital and nursing homes in your target area)

-After you have found your preceptors, preceptors will need to fill out the Online Preceptor Commitment Form which will require them to submit a resume.
-Interns and Preceptors need to also review the appropriate rotation description outlining the required experiences.
+After you have found your preceptors, preceptors will need to fill out the Preceptor Commitment Form and email it back to you.

-APPLICANTS NOTE: Applications will not be reviewed if the online preceptor commitment form is not completed and submitted.
+NOTE: Applications will not be reviewed if the form is not submitted on DICAS.

 - Be sure to follow all directions closely